-I really enjoyed this fictional story of Ivan the gorilla.
+We really enjoyed this fictional story of Ivan the gorilla.
 The story made me think of the real Ivan and his life.
-What really went on in his head during those 27 years of being locked up at that dept. store?
+What really went on in his head during those 27 years of being locked up in a dept. store?

 The story is cute and great for all ages.
 It’s written well and easy to read.
 I’d recommend reading the true story about Ivan and his life before reading this fictional one.